-- Ensure all fasteners are correctly tightened according to the specifications in "Tools and recommended torque values" on page 9. - Check that all quick release levers, including the quick release on the front wheel and both quick releases on the seatpost, are tight and properly secured.
-Ensure the front-wheel quick release lever is positioned so that the front fork lower doesn't prevent it from closing fully. - Check that the fasteners on any accessories you've added are properly tightened according to the manufacturer's instructions.
+- Check that all quick release levers, including the quick release on the front wheel and the seatpost, are tight and properly secured.
+Ensure the front-wheel quick release lever is positioned so that the front fork lower doesn't prevent it from closing fully. - ☐ Check that the fasteners on any accessories you've added are properly tightened according to the manufacturer's instructions.